ckswilliams/modOpenREM/docs/install.rst

 An advanced guide using Apache, including auto-restarting the server when the code changes, has been contributed
 here: :doc:`apache_on_windows`

+A guide for using IIS on windows can be found here: :doc:'iis_on_windows'

 DICOM Store and query-retrieve
 ------------------------------